-A QEP is a curriculum-based certificate, diploma, or international degree program in the safety, health, and environmental (SH&E) field that has had its program curriculum reviewed by BCSP and has been found to be a substantial match to the current Associate Safety Professional® (ASP®) examination blueprint.
+A QEP is a curriculum-based certificate, diploma, or international degree program in the safety, health, and environmental (SH&E) field whose program curriculum has been reviewed by BCSP and has been found to be a substantial match to the current Associate Safety Professional® (ASP®) examination blueprint.

-Individuals who complete a program from a QEP are eligible to apply for the Transitional Safety Practitioner (TSP), one of several BCSP-approved credentials that meets the Certified Safety Professional’s® (CSP’s®) credential requirement.
-It is only available to individuals from programs which meet BCSP QEP standards.
+Individuals who complete a program from a QEP are eligible to apply for the Transitional Safety Practitioner (TSP), a BCSP-approved credential necessary to apply for the Certified Safety Professional® (CSP®).
+It is only available to individuals who complete SH&E programs which meet BCSP QEP standards.